afiq-aswadi/anki-assistant/README.md

 ## Acknowledgements

 Special thanks to the Anki community for their continuous support and feedback.
 Some code borrowed from https://ankiweb.net/shared/info/432495333.
 Prompt was modified from Anki-GPT: https://github.com/JoeRonaldson/Anki-GPT.
-Button icons from <a target="_blank" href="https://icons8.com/icon/117567/example">Example</a> icon by <a target="_blank" href="https://icons8.com">Icons8</a>.
+Button icons from <a target="_blank" href="https://icons8.com">Icons8</a>.

 ## Disclaimer